NethServer/ns8-core/doc/details.md

 Some key rule examples:

 * `module/{module_id}/environment` The key type is HASH.
-It stores environment variables for the module agent of *module_id*.
+It stores a copy environment variables from the module agent of *module_id*.

 * `node/{node_id}/vpn` The key type is HASH.
 It stores the cluster VPN configuration applied by the node agent *node_id*